Multi-Scale Node Embeddings for Graph Modeling and Generation: Results and Discussions

-In \autoref{fig:ING_rec_acc}, one can find the reconstruction accuracy (see \autoref{eq:RecAcc}) for the DEG, ANND, CC across the available levels for the ING network, i.e. $ \ell = 0, \cdots, 3$ \cite{2023_RecEcon_DiVece}.
-In particular, we reported the \textit{summed} LPCA with dimensions $ D_B = D_C = 1$ and $ D_B = D_C = 8$, and the \textit{summed} MSM with $ D = 1, 2, 8, 16$.
-Since we have fitted every model at $ \ell = 0$, only most of the trends are peaked at the resolution scale, for e.g. the MSM-1 has a higher CC at level $ 1$ than at $ 0$.
-In addition, out of the fitted level, the LPCA fails in generating an ensemble of networks that are consistent with the observed one.
-Contrarily, the MSM ensemble includes the measures at every level apart from resolution $ 2$ where the topology change could not be grasped only by the \textit{0-parameters} and the \textit{renormalization} rule.
-Especially for $ D = 1$, the MSM overestimates the DEG, ANND, CC since the summation of the 0-parameters lead to bigger values than the 2-parameters fitted at level $ 2$.
-As said, this is not per se a problem of the MSM since the \textit{scale-invariance} enforces the \textit{inner} consistency of the MSM (see \autoref{eq:MSM_micro_psumVSpcg}) rather than recovering the fitted parameters at every level.
-Also, the choice of the \textit{pathological} partition leads to worse results than expected as discussed in \autoref{sec:Dependence_on_an_arbitrary_partition}.
-In addition, by increasing the number of parameters, i.e. $ D$, the reconstruction accuracy improves, but it leads to overfitting as highlighted by the higher BIC scores reported in Supp.Mat. \autoref{SI:tab:ING_norm_AIC_BIC}.
-Another way to tackle this deviation, could be to introduce a dyadic relationship $ d_{ij}$ among the nodes as done in \cite{2023_MSNR_Garuccio}.
-However, this is out of the scope of this work.
+In \autoref{fig:ING_rec_acc}, we show the reconstruction accuracy (see \autoref{eq:RecAcc}) across the available levels ($ \ell = 0, \cdots, 3$) of the ION for the three key topological measures (DEG, ANND, CC).
+For this exercise, we report only the summed LPCA with dimensions $ D_B = D_C = 1$ and $ D_B = D_C = 8$, and the \textit{summed} MSM with $ D = 1, 2, 8, 16$.
+As anticipated, all the models are fitted at $ \ell = 0$, which explains why most trends are peaked at this resolution.
+For example, MSM-1 has a higher CC at level $ 1$ than at $ 0$.
+Interestingly, LPCA struggles to produce dispersion intervals that include the observed quantities.
+Contrarily, the MSM preserve consistency across all levels -except for $\ell = 2$ where the observed topology changed more than expected by the model.
+This fact is more noticeable for $ D = 1$, where the MSM overestimates all the measurements, since the summation of the 0-parameters lead to bigger values than requested parameters at level $ 2$.
+However, this is not inherently problematic, since the scale-invariance property enforced the \textit{internal} consistency (see \autoref{eq:MSM_micro_psumVSpcg}) over exact recovery of the fitted parameters at every level.
+Also, the choice of a \textit{pathological} partition would lead to worse results as discussed in \cite{2024_MultiScaleNetRec_Ialongo} and \autoref{sec:Dependence_on_an_arbitrary_partition}.

-In \autoref{fig:ING_auc_roc_prc}, one may arrive to similar conclusions but looking at different scores: the Area-Under the Curve (AUC) for the Receiver Operating Characteristic (ROC) and the Precision-Recall (PR) curves \cite{2006_ROC_PR_skewed_data_Davis}.
-The illustrations underline the \textit{phase separation} due to their functional forms.
-In particular, even if LPCA-(8,8) outperforms all the other candidates at $ \ell = 0$, its performances decreases with the scales; so, does LPCA-(1,1).
-On the contrary, the MSM displays growing scores since, due to the density increase, the TP are likely to grow in number.
-Hence, the ROC and PR curves are pushed towards the $ \textnormal{ TPR } \equiv 1$ and $ \textnormal{ PR } \equiv 1$ upper boundaries.

-In conclusion, the MSM can consistently model all the coarse-grained levels, whereas the LPCA outperforms the MSM only at the fitting scale $ \ell = 0$.
-This implies that, by fine tuning the functional form, one can prioritize either the \textit{single-scale ``overfitting''} with LPCA or the \textit{generalization} capability with the MSM.